Why The Chips Are Down: Navigating the Global Chip Shortages and Beyond

 The COVID-19 pandemic kickstarted the chip shortage, and its long-reaching effects — including virus outbreaks, labor challenges and geopolitical uncertainties — have fueled it.
 Each link of the global supply chain continues to be extremely disrupted.
 Unfortunately, there are no signs of recovery in the near term.

 Impacts from this sustained demand are primarily being felt at wafer foundries.
 Wafer starts are the main constraint within the chip supply chain.
 Even the world's largest chip maker, TSMC — which controls 28% of global semiconductor manufacturing capacity — is experiencing ongoing shortages.
 To ramp up chip production, manufacturers including Texas Instruments, Intel and TSMC are investing billions of dollars into the construction of new fabs.
-However, this is not a quick fix; these new facilities aren't expected to be production-ready until 2023 and beyond.
+However, this is not a complete fix in itself; these new facilities have started coming online, and openings will ramp in 2023 and beyond.
+But these fabs were planned when demand was high across the board.
+Semiconductor manufacturers must now be wary of the risk of overcapacity if demand continues to weaken and balance their supply accordingly.

 Beyond wafer foundries, wire bonding, substrates, materials and testing are all seeing shortages or delays.
-In Southeast Asia, COVID-19 outbreaks have impacted the supply of lead frames and assembly and testing.
-Suppliers have been forced to temporarily shut down facilities to curb the spread of the virus, further cutting overall semiconductor capacity and output.
+In China, continuous COVID-19 outbreaks have impacted the supply of raw materials and assembly and testing.
+Further, the invasion of Ukraine has increased the prices and limited the supply of raw materials used in semiconductor production, causing turmoil throughout key markets for the industry.

-As lead times have increased, so has pricing.
-Wafers, substrates, logistics, assembly and testing, and operational costs have all become more expensive.
+This new era of slowing growth and adjusting market demands has also seen new waves of price increases.
+Raw materials, wafer fabrication, logistics and labor have all become more expensive than ever.
 In turn, semiconductor suppliers are being forced to pass their costs on to their customers to help stabilize the supply chain.
-TSMC — again, the world's largest foundry supplier of 300mm wafers and the most advanced process nodes — announced in August 2021 that it would raise prices by 10% for high-end semiconductors and by 20% for less advanced chips.
-Going into effect at the end of 2021 or beginning of 2022, these will be the company's largest-ever one-time price increases.
+TSMC — again, the world's largest foundry supplier of 300mm wafers and the most advanced process nodes — is expected to raise prices between 3% and 6% in 2023 after a 10% increase for high-end semiconductors and by 20% for less advanced chips in August 2021.

-Having already taken blows from 2021's uncertainties, the markets that rely most heavily on chips — including automotive, 5G and the IoT and smartphones — are braced for more unknowns.
+Having already taken blows from 2021 and 2022's uncertainties, the markets that rely most heavily on chips — including automotive, 5G and the IoT and smartphones — are braced for more unknowns.

 How Have Chip Shortages Impacted Markets?